vmanchik/Data-Lakes-and-Lakehouses-with-Spark-and-Azure-Databricks/README.md

 ## Star Schema Design

-The diagram below represents a dimensional model specifically disigned to answer questions related to Divvy's business outcomes.
+The diagram below represents a dimensional model specifically designed to answer questions related to Divvy's business outcomes.

 ![The Dimensional model](dimensional_model.png)

-Please see python code for more details on on how the project steps were implemented.
+Please see python code for more details on how the project steps were implemented.